stelzinga/MF/Management_Framework-Appendix.md

 - Second Level: Processes, Resources, Capital, Results, Planning, Organising, Leading, Controlling, Business Functions and Tools
 - Third Level: Run, Change, Staff, Suppliers, Assets, Liabilities, Equity, Revenue, Cost and Risk.

-NB: in the profile tree, the levels underneath Planning, Organising, Leading, Controlling, Business Functions are not explicitly mentioned to keep the Profile Tree short enough.
+NB: in the Profile Tree, the levels underneath Planning, Organising, Leading, Controlling, Business Functions are not explicitly mentioned to keep the Profile Tree short.
 They are nevertheless discussed in the Management Framework note.

-From a managerial perspective the order of the items in the Profile Tree is mostly followed in reverse order i.e., first Management, then Operations, Services, Clients and last but not least Environment.
+From a managerial perspective the order of the items in the Profile Tree is mostly followed in reverse order i.e., first Management, then Operations, then Services, Clients and last but not least Environment.
 In other words, and using numbers to enforce the order in which they are used (notably useful in things like name sorted file directories).
 The numbering conventions than follows from the levels:

 First Level: 00, 10, 20, 30, 40, ...
 Second Level: 01, 02, 03, ...
 11, 12, 13, ...